Brevard Fault

 The Brevard Fault Zone is a 700-km long and several km-wide thrust fault that extends from the North Carolina-Virginia border, runs through the north metro Atlanta area, and ends near Montgomery, Alabama.
 It is an important Paleozoic era feature in the uplift of the Appalachian Mountains.

 Discovery

 Arthur Keith from the United States Geological Survey first identified an exposed segment of the Brevard Fault in 1905, believing it to be a syncline.
-In 1932, Anna Jonas Stose’s used local petrology to identify the site as a thrust fault.
+In 1932, Anna Jonas Stose used local petrology to identify the site as a thrust fault.
 Stose, the first to trace the fault, is also credited with identifying that the rocks in the area must have been formed through deformation, placing the Brevard Fault in a regional perspective.
 Using modern methods of seismic reflection and high-resolution profiling, geologists have since discovered that the Brevard Fault Zone has undergone both thrust and strike-slip movement.